- Reliable snow

 If you have visited this resort not too long ago, why not add your own short review to this page?

 Livigno’s recipe of a fair-sized mountain, high altitude and fairly low prices is uncommon, and obviously attractive, and may be enough to get it on to your shortlist, especially if you are a beginner or unadventurous intermediate.
-But don’t overlook the non-trivial drawbacks we list above.
+But don’t overlook the non-trivial drawbacks listed above.